Incidentally, the spots where water came into the pilothouse were

 option.
 For now, the fix is certainly Good Enough.

 appear opaque do let light through.
 Buy better plastic.

-Although I utilized scissors an X-acto knife would have been
+Although I utilized scissors an

 easier to use.
 I also should have pre-drilled the holes

 rather than screwing through the plastic.

 have added hinges at the top and a latch to the bottom.
 Then I

 could have used that area as a cubby hole for something.

 Next time with what I learned I believe my solution will show better

 results.
 That larger panel on the starboard side also has switches